-Fewer than half of ID physicians reported linking patients to a prescriber for MOUD as part of standard care for injectionrelated infections (166 of 374 [44%]).
-Overall, most ID physicians surveyed (254 of 359 [68%]) reported not having an X-waiver (a specialized Drug Enforcement Administration designation that was required to prescribe buprenorphine for opioid use disorder [OUD]) and being uninterested in obtaining an X-waiver in the future (of note, this survey was administered before federal removal of the X-waiver requirement to prescribe buprenorphine for OUD).
-Among those who reported having an X-waiver, even fewer (15 of 45 [33.3%, or 4% of the total sample]) reported actively prescribing buprenorphine to patients.
-A small number of respondents (n = 20 [5%]) answered through free text that they had other groups that prescribed for them, were not allowed to prescribe buprenorphine by their practice, had an expired X-waiver, or did not know what an X-waiver was.
+Fewer than half of ID physicians reported linking patients to a prescriber for MOUD as part of standard care for injection related infections (166/374, 44%).
+Overall, most ID physicians surveyed (254/359, 68%) reported not having an X-waiver (a specialized DEA designation that was required to prescribe buprenorphine for OUD) and being uninterested in obtaining an Xwaiver in the future (of note, this survey was administered prior to federal removal of the X-waiver requirement to prescribe buprenorphine for opioid use disorder).
+Among those who reported having an X-waiver, even fewer (15/45, 33.3%, or 4% of the total sample) reported actively prescribing buprenorphine to patients.
+A small number of respondents (N=20, 5%) answered through free-text that they had other groups who prescribed for them, were not allowed to prescribe buprenorphine by their practice, had an expired X-waiver, or did not know what an X-waiver was.
 As one respondent commented, "Management of OUD is critical in caring for our patients.
 At the most fundamental level, I am interested in providing this service.
 However, there are many practical barriers, including education for me as a prescriber and health system support/protocols/guidelines."
-Very few ID physicians reported prescribing naloxone to PWID (78 of 374 [21%]), for reversal of opioid overdose, despite the lack of regulatory barriers to offering this life-saving medication (Figure 1).
+Very few ID physicians reported prescribing naloxone to PWID (78/374, 21%), for reversal of opioid overdose, despite the lack of regulatory barriers to offering this life-saving medication (Figure 1).

-Screening and Immunization Practices
+Screening and immunization practices

-When asked to consider what practice patterns form their standard care and counseling for PWID, ID physicians almost universally reported screening for HIV (98%) but were less likely to offer screening for other STIs, such as syphilis or gonorrhea (63%).
+When asked to consider what practice patterns form their standard care and counseling for PWID, ID physicians almost universally reported screening for HIV (98%), but were less likely to offer screening for other sexually transmitted infections such as syphilis or gonorrhea (63%).
 Fewer than half reported discussing PrEP for HIV and linking to a provider if interested (45%).
-Similarly, screening for viral hepatitis was widely reported by ID physicians (98%); however, fewer physicians reported discussing the risks of viral infections (HIV, hepatitis B virus [HBV], or hepatitis C virus [HCV] infection) related to IDU (87%), and only 63% reported offering immunizations for hepatitis A and B to seronegative patients.
-Immunizations for tetanus were also uncommon, with only 36% of ID physician respondents routinely including this as part of standard care for PWID (Figure 1).
+Similarly, screening for viral hepatitis was widely reported by ID physicians (98%), however fewer physicians reported discussing the risks of viral infections (HIV, HBV, HCV) related to injection drug use (87%), and only 63% reported offering immunizations for hepatitis A and B to seronegative patients.
+Immunizations for tetanus were also uncommon with only 36% of ID physician respondents routinely including this as part of standard care for PWID (Figure 1).